pgroenbaek/tsre5-trainsimcom-fork-qt6/README.md

    There are roughly 800 signal/slot connections in total scattered throughout the application that potentially could be broken (and a fair amount are).
 The old SIGNAL/SLOT macros result in errors at run-time when broken.
    Therefore changing them to the newer pointer-based syntax that result in compile-time errors is probably the best way to make sure everything still works.
-This is easy enough to do but will take a fair amount time due to the sheer number of connections.
+This is easy enough to do but will take a fair amount of time due to the sheer number of connections.

 3. Support for .DDS not built into Qt6 by default